EVERSE-ResearchSoftware/RSQKit/pages/research_software/quality.md

 So, FAIR - the “openness & reusability” slice of software quality - is essential for reproducibility, but most impactful when combined with all the other [quality practices](/rs_quality) like testing, version control, and robust design.

-Read in more detail what [the FAIR principles](/fair_rs) encompass.
+Read in more detail what [the FAIR principles for software](/fair_rs) encompass.

 ## Formal Quality Dimensions & Indicators

-The project is working on formally defining a number of research software quality [dimensions](https://everse.software/indicators/website/dimensions.html) and their associated [indicators](https://everse.software/indicators/website/indicators.html) (which are to be used to assess the quality of software).
+The project is working on formally defining a number of research software quality [dimensions](https://w3id.org/everse/i/dimensions/) and their associated [indicators](https://w3id.org/everse/i/indicators) (which are to be used to assess the quality of software), based on existing work in the literature [^1] and [ISO standards for software and data quality](https://iso25000.com/index.php/en/).

+## References

+[^1] David, M., Colom, M., Garijo, D., Castro, L. J., Louvet, V., Ronchieri, E., Torquati, M., del Caño, L., Cerlane, L., Van den Bossche, M., Campos, I., & Di Cosmo, R. (2024).
+Ensure Software Quality (1.0.0).
+Zenodo. [https://doi.org/10.5281/zenodo.10723608](https://doi.org/10.5281/zenodo.10723608)

 [fair-rs]: https://www.nature.com/articles/s41597-022-01710-x